-This 3-credit elective course will be offered in the Summer terms (starting in 2017), when students are free of heavy core course work.
+This 3-credit elective course will be offered in the Summer terms, when students are free of heavy core course work.
 Students enrolled in the capstone course will perform research with extra-mural partners, including the Physics and Chemistry departments of the Florida Consortium, national laboratories, and local industry, among others.

 We are currently seeking external support to establish an active student exchange program within the participating physical science departments of the Florida Consortium to provide research collaboration opportunities to students interested in expanding their academic training in view of opening connections to the professional world and to ultimately facilitate their transition into the profession.
 This aspect of the program will become available once funding is secured, while the course will be in effect in Summer 2017 for all other research projects.

 Objectives of the course

 - apply course content knowledge to problems with open-ended solutions;

 - learn the design process required to solve these problems;